Zubax/jafit/README.md

 and remove the corresponding dimension from the optimization problem.

 Optionally, you can provide the initial guess for (some of) the coefficients: `c_r`, `M_s`, `a`, `k_p`, `alpha`.

+The priority region error gain -- `preg` -- can be set to a value greater than one to make the optimizer assign proportionally higher importance to the part of the descending branch where $M>0$, and the part of the ascending branch where $M<0$.
+Example: `preg=100`.

 Option `interpolate=N`, where N is a positive integer, can be used to interpolate the reference curve with N equidistant sample points distributed along its length.
 Note that this is not the same as sampling the curve